stefan-hudelmaier/medium-firehose-ui/README.md

 ## Features

-- Connects to a remote MQTT server via MQTT over WebSocket
+- Connects to [gcmb.io](https://gcmb.io) via MQTT over WebSocket
+- Gets data from the [medium/medium-firehose](https://gcmb.io/medium/medium-firehose) project on gcmb
-- Subscribes to an MQTT topic ('medium/firehose' by default)
+- Subscribes to the MQTT topic [medium/medium-firehose/all](https://gcmb.io/medium/medium-firehose/all)
 - Parses received messages as XML
 - Displays new messages at the top of the page, pushing existing messages down
 - Built with Material-UI for a responsive and modern UI